-This introductory lesson does not contain a pratical element, but exists to explain the basic concepts of what is an operating system, what is assembly code, and other important basics.
+This introductory lesson does not contain a practical element, but exists to explain the basic concepts of what is an operating system, what is assembly code and other important basics.
 If you just want to get straight into practicals, it should be safe to skip this lesson.

 1 Operating Systems